daxumaming/daxumaming/README.md

 **Tech Stack**: C#, WPF, MariaDB

 ## ❌ Human Resource Information System
 An HR System developed in C# + Winform.
-It creates and tracks leaves, gate passes, gathers check-in/check-out biometric logs, and daily schedules.
+It creates and tracks leaves, overtime, gate passes, daily schedules, and gathers check-in/check-out biometric logs.
+It will generate daily, weekly, bi-weekly, and monthly attendance reports with calculated overtime hours and night shift differential.
 Was not deployed to production in favor of a third-party subscription service.

 **Repository**: none
 **Visibility**: n/a